|

 a job somewhere and one could always make a bit of money somehow.

-much as people would like.
+much as most people expect.

 Because of my previous experiences